Pkrysinski/react-developer-portfolio/README.md

 - - - - -
 WHEN I view the navigation titles,
 THEN I am presented with the titles About Me, Portfolio, Contact, and Resume, and the title corresponding to the current section is highlighted.
+>DONE: Implementation of NavLink logic in the new StyledNavbar.js file now replacing the old Navbar.js file.
+This allows us to check for isActive or isPending attributes to the component in which we're looking at.

 - - - - -
 WHEN I click on a navigation title,
 THEN I am presented with the corresponding section below the navigation without the page reloading and that title is highlighted.
+>DONE: This now works with the previous requirement with implementation of the NavLink attributes, and the correct page is loaded on the screen.

 - - - - -
 WHEN I load the portfolio the first time,
 THEN the About Me title and section are selected by default.
+>DONE: This is now the default page when the app is loaded up.

 - - - - -